Maternity and paternity leave in Iceland

 Time - equal rights

-Each parent receives six months of leave, with one month transferable between the parents.
-However, the right to parental leave will then expire when the child reaches eighteen months.
-The extended parental leave encourages both parents to fulfill their family obligations but also increases employment and serves to equalize opportunities in the labor market.
-It is often possible to negotiate with your employer to extend your parental leave, but this will lower your income each month proportionally.
+Each parent receives six months of leave, with six weeks transferable between the parents.
+However, the right to parental leave will then expire when the child reaches 24 months old.
+The extended parental leave encourages both parents to fulfill their family obligations, increases employment, and balances opportunities in the labor market.
+It is often possible to negotiate with your employer to extend your parental leave, but this will proportionally lower your income each month.

 In Iceland, childbirth is usually at a hospital with midwives attending the birth and a doctor on call.
 Deliveries are not charged for in Iceland as they are part of the healthcare system.
 Homebirths are gaining popularity, and if this is something you decide, two midwives will assist you at your home.
 Homebirth is only approved for pregnancies deemed low-risk.
 Caesarian sections are rare in Iceland compared to other countries and are reserved only when there are complications.
-After giving birth, a midwife will visit you daily for five days to make sure everything is going well.
-Midwives are an incredible resource (especially for first-time parents) at answering questions, assisting with breastfeeding, and check-ups.
+After giving birth, a midwife will visit you daily for five days to ensure everything is going well.
+Midwives are an incredible resource (especially for first-time parents) for answering questions and assisting with breastfeeding and check-ups.
 Afterward, the local health care clinic will send a visiting nurse to follow up.
 At 10-12 weeks, visits will be at your local healthcare clinic (heilsugæsla) to meet with a nurse (occasionally a pediatrician) for measurements and start the immunization schedule.

-More information on antenatal and postnatal care can be found at the Primary Health Care of the Capital Area.
+More information on prenatal and postnatal care can be found at the

 In addition to maternity and paternity leave, parents have the right to take one unpaid leave from work for up to 13 consecutive weeks to care for a child up to age 8.